pfroud/DialPlus/README.md

 ### Calendar events (incomplete)

-I want to show upcoming Google Calendar events on the dial, using one of these styles:
+I want to show upcoming Google Calendar events on the dial.
+Here are some style ideas, showing a calendar event from 3:25 to 3:40:

 <p align="center" style="text-align: center">
 <img src="readme_images/event_marks.png" alt="Possible event mark styles">
 </p>

-I know this is possible without a companion app because [My Calendar](https://apps.getpebble.com/en_US/application/5425871e2375286a35000124?dev_settings=1) by Stanfy and [Calendar Cards](http://apps.getpebble.com/en_US/application/55ad0a036749cdddc6000075?dev_settings=1) by Ester Sanchez both do it.
+I know this is possible to interact with Google Calendar without needing a companion phone app because [My Calendar](https://apps.getpebble.com/en_US/application/5425871e2375286a35000124?dev_settings=1) by Stanfy and [Calendar Cards](http://apps.getpebble.com/en_US/application/55ad0a036749cdddc6000075?dev_settings=1) by Ester Sanchez both do it.

 It turns out it's a real pain in the ass.
 I would need to write the interaction with Google's calendar API from scratch.
 There are [at least](https://github.com/pebble/slate) [two](https://developer.pebble.com/blog/2016/06/24/introducing-clay/) frameworks for doing watchface configuration, both poorly documented and neither supported by CloudPebble (the online SDK).
 There are not enough other libraries to make it worthwhile.